techidaily/site-windows11/source/_posts/expert-tips-for-correcting-windows-update-problems-0x30017.md

 ![Run the Windows Update troubleshooter](https://static0.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/windows-update-troubleshooter.jpg)

  You can run the Windows Update troubleshooter via Windows Settings.
-Instructions on how to run the troubleshooter can be found in our guide on[how to fix Windows Update getting stuck](https://www.makeuseof.com/tag/windows-update-stuck/) .
+Instructions on how to run the troubleshooter can be found in our guide on [how to fix Windows Update getting stuck](https://www.makeuseof.com/tag/windows-update-stuck/) .

  Once the troubleshooter has finished scanning, check if any issues are identified.
 If so, the troubleshooter will recommend fixes that can resolve the issue.
 Click on**Apply this fix** to proceed.
 In case the utility fails to identify the issues, click on Close the troubleshooter and move to the next method below.